byorgey/blog/posts/2026/04/26/FTA.lagda.md

 that it can be useful as an intermediate-level reference.
 That is, perhaps you've learned some basic Agda and have some basic familiarity with the Curry-Howard correspondence, but would benefit from seeing an example of a fully worked out, medium-sized proof.
+The resulting blog post ended up being extremely long, but I didn't think it made sense to publish it in pieces.
+XXX?

 This blog post XXX available as literate Agda.
 XXX There is also an alternative version of this blog post with holes.
 Try filling in the